 Dominican Republic: I would like un patelito de pollo.

-Boston: Un patelito is fried dough stuffed with chicken, ham, cheese, fish, eggs, or vegetables.
+Dominican Republic: Un patelito is fried dough stuffed with chicken, ham, cheese, fish, eggs, or vegetables.
 Yeah – it’s pretty sweet.

 Boston: Where can I find one?

 Dominican Republic: They’re pretty hard to find over there.
 You have to buy them hot and ready at a restaurant.